35 Troops Killed In Nigeria Jihadist Ambush, 30 Missing: New Toll - UrduPoint

 "Thirty-five bodies of troops were recovered as ... search teams combed the area around the scene of the ambush.
 Another 30 have not been accounted for.
 It is not known whether they are dead or alive," he said.

-He said the militants torched a mine-resistant vehicle and carted away eight guntrucks, guns and communication equipment.
+He said the jihadists torched a mine-resistant vehicle and carted away eight guntrucks, guns and communication equipment.

 "It was a surprise attack.
 The terrorists hid inside heaps of foliage they gathered along the road and opened fire on the convoy as it passed.
 It was a close-range ambush," he said.